qiujason/Breakout-Game/doc/PLAN.md

    * Method

-   Constructor to set the size and initial position of the paddle.
+        * Constructor to set the size and initial position of the paddle.

- * Class 4 - Power-Up Class (Abstract)
+ * Class 4 - Power-Up Class
    * Purpose

+    To create a class for all types of powerups that will be implemented in the game.

    * Method
+        * Method to check if ball collided with it

  * Class 5 Game Class
    * Purpose

-   The class that
+   The class that starts and runs the game using JavaFX.

    * Method
+        * Method to update level once all blocks are cleared